 - Retail: A photo license agreement states that an image that can be used for retail might be used if the image was printed and framed for commercial sale or if the image was used on coffee mugs and other products.

-- Commercial: Book publishers purchase commercial photo licensing so that they can include the image on the cover of a book or within the pages of a book for sale.
+- Commercial: Book publishers purchase commercial photo licensing to include the image on the cover of a book or within the pages of a book for sale.

-- Editorial: A magazine or online venue purchases editorial licensing in order to use the image with an article or post.
+- Editorial: A magazine or online venue purchases editorial licensing to use the image with an article or post.

 The license can be broad or specific, depending on the scenario.
 For instance, your licensing agreement may include a time frame.
 Once the time frame is over, the licensee can not use the image going forward without renewing the license.

-Depending on the scenario, a photo usage licensing agreement might be very simple or it can contain elaborate terms and restrictions.
+Depending on the scenario, a photo usage licensing agreement might be very simple or contain elaborate terms and restrictions.

 Here are some of the specific terms and descriptions that should be included in the agreement:

 - The parties: In any legal contract, the parties involved should be clearly stated.
 Legal names or the legal name of the company should be used.
 The licensee (the person purchasing the rights) and the licensor (the person selling the rights) should be defined.

 - Exclusive or non-exclusive: The photo usage license agreement should clearly state whether the agreement is exclusive or non-exclusive.
 Non-exclusive is the most common.